Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Propelld boasts a 100% digital, paperless process designed for speed and convenience.

-• Timeline: Sanction takes as little as 48-72 hours for domestic loans and around 7 working days for abroad loans.
+• Timeline: Sanction can take as little as 48-72 hours for domestic loans and around 7 working days for abroad loans.

 Federal Bank: Longer, Traditional Process